smussenden/352-652-Summer-2017/take-home-assignments/resume-assignment.md

 # Personal Resume Assignment

-*This assignment is due Thursday, July 20 at the start of class.*
+*This assignment is due Friday, July 21 at the start of class.*

 You will draw on all that you have learned about building websites with HTML and CSS -- and exercise your creative muscles -- to rebuild your resume from scratch using a design of your own creation.